-- 1 d.
-All FPCs and PECs must submit reports in writing.
-Reports of DPCs shall be submitted to the 2 appropriate SPC; reports of SPCs shall be submitted to the Dean of that School; reports of PECs 3 shall be submitted to the next higher level.
-4 e.
-Reports of FPCs, PECs, Deans, and the appropriate Vice President must include clearly-stated 5 reasons for the recommendations made.
-6 f.
-Copies of all recommendation reports of personnel committees and Deans shall be sent by email 7 (with acknowledgement by return email required) to the candidate at the same time that they 8 are sent to the next level of review.
-The Chairs of personnel committees (FPCs and PECs) are 9 responsible for sending out copies of their personnel committee recommendation reports to the 10 candidate, and the Dean is responsible for sending his or her recommendation report to the 11 candidate.
-12 9.
-Special Provisions Applicable to Adjunct Faculty Members 13 The appointment, reappointment, and promotion recommendations for adjunct faculty will be a.
-14 evaluated by the appropriate FPC(s) in accordance with criteria determined by the DPC and 15 approved by the SPC.
-16 b.
+10. Special Provisions Applicable to Adjunct Faculty Members

+- i.
+The appointment, reappointment, and promotion recommendations for adjunct faculty will be evaluated by the appropriate FPC(s) in accordance with criteria determined by the DPC and approved by the SPC. - ii.
 Adjunct Reviews.
-The department chair and the DPC, or the SPC if there is no DPC, will conduct 17 an annual evaluation of all adjunct faculty for the purposes of reappointment.
-In the first year 18 of employment, this annual evaluation may occur before the second semester.
-19 10.
-Provisions Applicable When Faculty Members Request Reappointment, Tenure, 20 Promotion, and/or Sabbatical Leave 21 a.
-Full-Time Faculty Members Newly Appointed at the Start of a Spring Semester 22 Full-time faculty members who were newly appointed at the start of a Spring semester, must 23 notify their Chair and Dean if they wish to be considered for reappointment by March 1.
-The 24 Chair shall meet with the faculty member to discuss the faculty member's evaluation by April 1.
-25 The report of the Chair goes to the Dean for evaluation and final recommendation for 26 continuation or termination by April 15.
-The Dean's final recommendation for continuation or 27 termination is sent to the Provost or the SHP Vice President (as applicable) by May 1.
-The 28 recommendation of the Provost or the SHP Vice President (as applicable) goes to the President 29 (with a copy to the candidate) by May 15.
-If it is ultimately decided that this faculty member is 30 not to be reappointed for the full academic year, then the faculty member shall be so notified by 31 June 15, and shall be terminated effective August 31 of that academic year.
-32 b.
-Full-Time Faculty Members Appointed to Two-Year Terms 33 As is explained in Article XIV.6., a full-time tenure track faculty member may be appointed to a 34 two-year term with the agreement of the appropriate SPC, as well as of the appropriate Dean 35 and Vice President.
-Full time faculty members must notify their Chair and Dean if they wish to 36 be considered for reappointment by November 1.
-Such a faculty member shall be evaluated by 37 his or her Chair each year.
-The deadlines shown in the chart on page 56 shall apply when the 38 faculty member is evaluated by his or her Chair in the first year, and when the faculty member 39 applies for reappointment in the second year.
-40 c.
-Delivery of Documents - 41 The Dean shall be responsible for the timely delivery of all documents necessary for review.
+The department chair and the DPC, or the SPC if there is no DPC, will conduct an annual evaluation of all adjunct faculty for the purposes of reappointment.
+In the first year of employment, this annual evaluation may occur before the second semester.

+11. Provisions Applicable When Faculty Members Request Reappointment, Tenure, Promotion, and/or Sabbatical Leave a.
+Full-Time Faculty Members Newly Appointed at the Start of a Spring Semester

+Full-time faculty members who were newly appointed at the start of a spring semester, must notify their Chair and Dean if they wish to be considered for reappointment by March 1.
+The Chair shall meet with the faculty member to discuss the faculty member's evaluation by April 1.
+The report of the Chair goes to the Dean for evaluation and final recommendation for continuation or termination by April 15.
+The Dean's final recommendation for continuation or termination is sent to the Provost or the SHP Vice President (as applicable) by May 1.
+The recommendation of the Provost or the SHP Vice President (as applicable) goes to the President (with a copy to the candidate) by May 15.
+If it is ultimately decided that this faculty member is not to be reappointed for the full academic year, then the faculty member shall be so notified by June 15, and shall be terminated effective August 31 of that academic year.

+b.
+Full-Time Faculty Members Appointed to Two-Year Terms

+As is explained in Article XIV.6., a full-time tenure track faculty member may be appointed to a two-year term with the agreement of the appropriate SPC, as well as of the appropriate Dean and Vice President.
+Full time faculty members must notify their Chair and Dean if they wish to be considered for reappointment by November 1.
+Such a faculty member shall be evaluated by his or her Chair each year.
+The deadlines shown in the chart on page 54 shall apply when the faculty member is evaluated by his or her Chair in the first year, and when the faculty member applies for reappointment in the second year.

+c.
+Delivery of Documents

+The Dean shall be responsible for the timely delivery of all documents necessary for review.